NeutroGe/sstats/README.md

 Here is a short demo of the app: https://www.youtube.com/watch?v=1z6y6mL0W08

 This app is safe to use.
 It has been reviewed and allowed by riot (app ID 414403 on riot dev website).
 In other words: you will never get banned for using this.
+The binaries (.exe) are downloadable from the right side of this page.
+Some antivirus may trigger a false positive, if this happens please report it to me here.
+If your antivirus tells you this file is a virus it's 100% a false positive, it's the exact same code you can find here compiled into an .exe file, nothing hidden, nothing malicious.
+I also give the instructions on how to compile it yourself if you prefer.

 ## How to use